 a.
 In that day: The context from Isaiah 24 and 25 points to the day of the Messiah’s ultimate triumph, the day when the Messiah reigns over Israel, and over all the world.
 In that day, there will be a lot of joyful singing, such as this song that will be sung in the land of Judah.

 ii.
 This is an important and often neglected idea.
 We often disapprove of the idea of the city, and romanticize the idea of man in isolation, in a rural or primitive setting.
-But in the Kingdom of Jesus Christ on this earth, there will be cities – but redeemed cities, glorious communities organized under the strength and salvation and righteousness and truth of the LORD.
-God’s supreme ideal is no escape from all community and a private communion with nature; the Kingdom of God will be realized in a strong city.
+But in the Kingdom of Jesus Christ on this earth, there will be cities – but redeemed cities, glorious communities organized under the strength and salvation and righteousness and truth of the Lord.
+God’s supreme ideal is not an escape from all community and a private communion with nature; the Kingdom of God will be realized in a strong city.

 c.
 God will appoint salvation for walls and bulwarks: The city of God, from beginning to end, is all about salvation.
-Even the walls and the bulwarks of the city are saved!
+Even the walls and the bulwarks of the city are saved.

 d.
 Open the gates, that the righteous nation which keeps the truth may enter it: The city of God, with all its strength and salvation, is only for the righteous, and those who keep the truth.
 In the same principle, the New Jerusalem is a city filled with glory, which excludes the unrighteous (Revelation 21:22-27).

 i.
 We should make a distinction between the Kingdom of the Messiah, the millennial reign of Jesus (described here in Isaiah 26), and the coming of the New Jerusalem (which comes when this earth passes away, Revelation 21:1-2).
-The cities are similar, because they are both from the LORD, but they come at different times in God’s plan of the ages.
+The cities are similar, because they are both from the Lord, but they come at different times in God’s plan of the ages.

-2. (3-4) The LORD is our source of strength.
+2. (3-4) The Lord is our source of strength.